MudroadWhite/New-Principia/notes/tactics.md

 Besides the construction procedure on `<->`, we also have destruction procedure on `<->`. `Equiv` theorem(not tactic) in this sense, changes `P <-> Q` back to `P -> Q /\ Q -> P`.
 For this proposition, we can use `Simp` to choose the direction we want to use.
 But a more convinient way is seamlessly use the Rocq's `destruct` tactic.
 - `destruct` on `<->` is **allowed** to simplify this routine.

-Explicit examples, sometimes with comments, on reducing these routines with Rocq native tactics, are provided through chapter 9 & 10.
+Explicit examples, sometimes with comments, on reducing these routines with Rocq native tactics, are provided through chapter 9 & 10. **For simplicity, most `rewrite` theorems are not instantiated with explicit parameters, potentitally lead to flaws**.

 ## How to use a `=` proposition(rewrite)
 Aka. the root of all evils.
 A clear way how `=` proposition interacts with other types of proposition is not clearly defined.
 On elementary propositions, Rocq's default preference `rewrite` works perfectly.